Free State of Bavaria (Weimar Republic): Great Depression and end of the Bavarian republic

-The first "synchronization" (Gleichschaltung) law of 31 March 1933 dissolved the Landtag and reconstituted it based on the results of the Reichstag election of 5 March and thus gave the Nazis the largest share of seats.
+The first "synchronisation" (Gleichschaltung) law of 31 March 1933 dissolved the Landtag and reconstituted it based on the results of the Reichstag election of 5 March and thus gave the Nazis the largest share of seats.
 Following the second synchronization law (7 April), Epp was named to the newly created post of Reichsstatthalter (Reich governor) and he, in turn, appointed Ludwig Siebert as Minister-President on 12 April.
 The two measures effectively ended the political independence of the Free State of Bavaria.

 Aftermath: Nazi era

 During the Nazi regime (1933–1945), Bavaria's official status was further reduced by the growing importance of the administrative subdivisions called Gaue and their leaders, the Gauleiter.
 Bavaria was made up of six such Gaue, including one for the Rhenish Palatinate.
 The Nazi Party's annual rallies (1923–1938) were held at Nuremberg, and the first German concentration camp was built at Dachau, near Munich.
-Bavaria had approximately 41,000 Jewish residents in 1933; by 1939 the number had shrunk to 16,000.
+Bavaria had approximately 41,000 Jewish residents in 1933; by 1939, the number had shrunk to 16,000.
 Few of them survived Nazi rule.
 During World War II, Munich, Nuremberg, Augsburg, Würzburg and other Bavarian cities suffered extensive damage from Allied bombings.
-Bavaria was occupied by United States Armed Forces and was part of the American Zone of Allied-occupied Germany.
+Bavaria was occupied by the United States Armed Forces and was part of the American Zone of Allied-occupied Germany.
 In 1949, as the Free State of Bavaria, it became one of the constituent states of the Federal Republic of Germany.